Stock market today: Asian shares mostly rise as attention turns to earnings, economies

 U.S. Commerce Secretary Gina Raimondo said she and her Chinese counterpart agreed Monday to exchange information on U.S. export controls and set up a group to discuss other commercial issues.
 That signals possible hopes about bilateral communication, but various conflicts remain, including over technology, security and human rights.

-Toyota spokeswoman Sawako Takeda said the company does not think the problem is from a cyberattack, but the cause was still under investigation, and it remained unclear when the lines would be back up.
+Toyota spokeswoman Sawako Takeda said the company does not think the problem is from a cyberattack, but the cause was still under investigation.
+It’s unclear when the lines would be back up.
+Toyota declined to specify which models would be affected by the stoppages.

 On Wall Street, the S&P 500 rose 27.60 points, or 0.6%, to 4,433.31.
 The benchmark index is still on track to close out August with a loss.